bazel-contrib/SIG-rules-authors/go-tutorial.md

 >
 >  -- <cite>https://github.com/bazelbuild/bazel-gazelle#gazelle-build-file-generator</cite>

+// TODO list languages
 Intially gazelle was created to support Go, and now supports many other languages.

-A lot of understand bazel well is understanding the configuration language that bazel uses.
+Part of learning Bazel is understanding the configuration language that Bazel uses.
 The language is called [StarLark](https://github.com/bazelbuild/starlark).

 > Starlark (formerly known as Skylark) is a language intended for use as a configuration language.
 It was designed for the Bazel build system, but may be useful for other projects as well.
 This repository is where Starlark features are proposed, discussed, and specified.
 It contains information about the language, including the specification.
 There are multiple implementations of Starlark.